janAntu/phoenix-url-shortener/WALKTHROUGH.md

 &nbsp;
 # Redirect to External URLs

-Now that we've endured the tedium of laying out this basic groundwork, we can finally look at some more interesting features.
+Now that we've endured the tedious task of laying out this basic groundwork, we can finally look at some more interesting features.
 This app's most important feature is redirecting any user-provided URL slug to an external website, so we'll move on to that.

 ## Data Model Updates